 The reporting currency is the euro.
-The Fresenius Group follows the provisions of SFAS No. 52 (Foreign Currency Translation).
-Substantially all assets and liabilities of the foreign subsidiaries are translated at year-end exchange rates, while revenues and expenses are translated at average exchange rate.
-Adjustments for foreign currency translation fluctuations are excluded from net earnings and are reported in accumulated other comprehensive income (loss).
+The Fresenius Group follows the provisions of IAS 21 (The Effects of Changes in Foreign Exchange Rates).

+Assets, liabilities, contingent liabilities and other financial commitments are translated at their midclosing rate on the balance sheet date (closing rate); income statement items, including the net income/loss for the year, are translated at the annual average rate.
+The resulting exchange differences are recognized directly in equity (in accumulated other comprehensive income (loss)).
 In addition, the translation adjustments of certain intercompany borrowings, which are considered foreign equity investments, are reported in accumulated other comprehensive income (loss).